reijjo/Wolt2025/README.md

 - DOPC is an imaginary frontend which is capable of calculating the total price and price breakdown of a delivery order.
 - DOPC integrates with the Home Assignment API to fetch venue related data required to calculate the prices.

+## How to install

+### Install with a script

+- Go to the `Wolt2025` folder after the file unzip
+- Run `sh install.sh`
+- If that doens't work do the steps in the manual installation

+### Manual installation

+- Go to the `Wolt2025` folder after the file unzip
+- Run `npm install` in terminal

 ## Running the application

+- Run `npm run dev` in terminal
+- Go `http://localhost:5173` with your browser and there it is

 ## Testing the application

+### Installation

+If you used the install script you don't need to do any more installs

+- Otherwise, go to the `Wolt2025/e2e` folder and run `npm install`

 ### Unit tests

-- Run `npm run test` in the root of the folder
+Run `npm run test` in the root of the folder

+- If you want to see the test coverage run `npm run test:coverage`

 ### End to End tests